 We know it is a saturated market out there.
 Wedding photographers are ten a penny, really good ones who actually care about your wedding, not just fulfilling a job, are definitely rarer.
 Yet the day we decided to create our shortlist was really stressful.
 You see, we are our perfect wedding photographers.
 Yes that may sound egotistical, but it’s true, we offer the level of passion and service we think a couple getting married deserve, as well as a style of photography that we feel doesn’t just tick a trend box, but rather will last a lifetime and more.
 Happy to admit we did not look at anyone in our region, we owe it to our clients past and present to uphold the fact that we think they made the best choice!

-We started by listing the photographers we knew of and admired.
+We started our quest to choose a photographer by listing the photographers we knew of and admired.
 We also looked extensively at the Fearless Photographers directory, of which we are honoured to be members.
 Something we regularly came across was a great portfolio and then we would delve deeper into the photographer’s whole weddings and see that they were either lacking consistency or worse, just very very average across a whole wedding.
 There was a lot of tea involved.
-Tom in particular struggled.
+Tom in particular struggled in choosing a photographer.
 He has been honing his craft for over fifteen years and is a very technical photographer – it was impossible for him to step back and not be critical when he saw basic technical errors or missed opportunities.
 It also seems a lot of photographers out there struggle with basic white balance…